mlevison/APR-Markdown-Export/glossary/forecasting/index.md

 title: "Forecasting"
 date: "2021-02-18"
 relatedTerms: ['estimation']
+excerpt: '**Forecasting** in the Agile world asks the difficult questions: How much of our product'
 ---

 **Forecasting** in the Agile world asks the difficult questions: How much of our product backlog will ready by a certain date? **or** By which date a specific feature will be ready?